-Erosion Risk Characteristics of risk level Low < 2500 m2 disturbed surface area open at any one time OR < 10 t/ha/year soil loss predicted (using RUSLE), and • Controls installed and maintained in accordance with prescriptive standard (e.g. Standard Drawings).
+Erosion Risk Characteristics of risk level Low < 2500 m2 disturbed surface area open at any one time OR < 10 t/ha/year soil loss predicted (using RUSLE), and Low Controls installed and maintained in accordance with prescriptive standard (for example, Standard Drawings).
 Medium All projects not meeting the characteristics above or below.
-Projects with two or more of the following characteristics: project duration > 6 months project working within or discharging to sensitive environment such as marine parks, wetlands or waterway High soils with high to very high erodibility rating (i.e. dispersive soils) projects which have > 1 hectare of land exposed during months with monthly rainfall erosivity (R factor) is greater than 285 topography factor (LS) is greater than 2 or modal slopes on project are steeper than 15% (6.6 degrees).
+Projects with 2 or more of the following characteristics: project duration > 6 months project working within or discharging to sensitive environment such as marine parks, wetlands or waterway High soils with high to very high erodibility rating (that is, dispersive soils) projects which have > 1 hectare of land exposed during months with monthly rainfall erosivity (R factor) is greater than 285, and topography factor (LS) is greater than 2 or modal slopes on project are steeper than 15% (6.6 degrees).